rhysd/vim-startuptime/README.md

 alternative of `--startuptime` option of Vim, which measures the startup time metrics to allow vimmers to optimize Vim's startup.

-`vim-startuptime` runs `vim --startuptime` multiple times internally and collects the metrics from the results (e.g. average time for loading each plugin's scripts).
+After warm-up, `vim-startuptime` runs `vim --startuptime` multiple times internally and collects the metrics from the results (e.g. average time for loading each plugin's scripts).

 Tested on Linux, Mac and Windows with both Vim and Neovim.